luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 Sexually-orientated content is not permitted.
 If in doubt at what this means, [contact us by raising a report](/report/).

+Content which depicts or encourages the use of illegal drugs (under the laws of the United Kingdom) is not permitted.

 Mature content is permitted providing that it is labelled correctly.
 See [Content Flags](/help/content_flags/).